VR Simulators for Machines, Processes and Humans

 There’s a reason Captain ‘Sully’ Sullenberger was able to successfully land his commercial airliner in the Hudson River, saving every life on that jet.
 It wasn’t because he had practiced this before in a real jet – obviously not possible.
 But, he had practiced emergency landings in the flight simulator major airlines use for training.

-Simulators and Simulations in virtual reality provide hands-on practice in a 3D world designed to replicate the real thing.
+Simulators and simulations in virtual reality provide hands-on practice in a 3D world designed to replicate the real thing.
 The best thing for you, is that the cost of creating simulators and simulations has plummeted, especially with the VXRLabs platform.

 Five Key Notes as You Consider a Simulation for Your Institution: